Qbizinc/qbiz-wiki/training/Certifications/dbt.md

 This was heavily tested
 - Cross project refs – given downstream project Environment (DEV, STAGING, PROD, general), how will the references to an upstream project resolve (what environment?).
 Know the nuances here - i.e. STG environment does not exist in upstream project
 [review](https://docs.getdbt.com/docs/mesh/govern/project-dependencies#staging-with-downstream-dependencies)

+- question about targeting downstream project dependencies on upstream project's fresher sources (package depency is used in this case so it's technically possible to use `+` dependency syntax)

+- other questions about model access modifiers w/ cross project dependencies, job chaining (upstream project job triggers downstream project job)